 If there's any day that might start with the symptoms of a hangover, it's tomorrow: the night after New Year's Eve.
-In preparation for tomorrow's wake-up call, plan on a breakfast start that will ease you into 2016, no matter how you're feeling.
+In preparation for tomorrow's wake-up call, plan on a breakfast start that will ease you into a new year, no matter how you're feeling.
 There might not be any scientific evidence that food actually cures a hangover, but these recipes for filling hangover breakfast sandwiches and made-for-morning comfort-food casseroles (plus probably some coconut water and ibuprofen) will put you on the road to recovery after a night of indulgence.

 Reimagine the tried-and-true brunch mainstay in sandwich form with an Over-Easy Eggs Benedict Sandwich.
 It takes a few liberties, like frying the egg instead of poaching, and nixing from-scratch hollandaise for mayo, and you'll thank your lucky stars for these shortcuts tomorrow.

 Comforting and super-filling, this Breakfast Sausage and Egg Burger is a hangover cure if we've ever seen one.
 Instead of forming burger patties, use flavor-packed breakfast sausage as the meat element, and pile each one high with a fried egg, cheddar cheese and all the fixings.

 Matt Armendariz, 2014, Television Food Network, G.P.
 All Rights Reserved

 If you're already anticipating a hangover situation in the morning, assemble your remedy before you even start celebrating.
 Setting up this Chocolate-Banana Pancake Casserole ahead makes it possible for the pancakes to soak up the custard fully before the dish is baked.